slamora/brackets-wiki/Collecting-End-of-Sprint-Stats.md

 * **Platform breakdown (%)** - divide each platform by the total
     * Note: this may understate Linux users, since we know there are some alternative distribution channels that don't hit our download site

+> **Warning** - If a sprint lasts longer than 30 days, you'll need to change the date range filter in the upper right to ensure _all_ the download events are included in the total (GA by default excludes anything older than 30 days ago).

 #### Extensions - current

 1. _View > Brackets Reports > Save Extension Registry Snapshot_